athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

 ## Create App

-<aside class="blog-post__note">This whole process starts with a ClojureScript app.
+<aside class="blog-content__note">This whole process starts with a ClojureScript app.
 If you already have an app you can skip this part.
 If you don't have an app, please follow along with this section and we will set you up with your very own ClojureScript app.</aside>

 We will create our ClojureScript app using [Create Reagent App](https://github.com/athomasoriginal/create-reagent-app).
 This is a tool which automatically builds a modern ClojureScript/Reagent (READ: React) app for us.
 All you need to do is move to a directory where you want your project to live and run the following command: